1986–87 Irish League Cup

-The 1986–87 Irish League Cup (known as the Roadferry Freight League Cup for sponsorship reasons) was the first edition of Northern Ireland's secondary football knock-out cup competition.
+The 1986–87 Irish League Cup (known as the Roadferry Freight League Cup for sponsorship reasons) was the inaugural edition of the Irish League Cup, Northern Ireland's secondary football knock-out cup competition.
 It concluded on 9 May 1987 with the final.

 Linfield became the first ever winners of the competition after defeating Crusaders 2–1 in the final.